 - other MAOI drugs such as linezolid, an antibiotic used to treat pneumonia and certain skin infections

 - pimozide (Orap®), used to treat disturbances in thinking, feeling and behaviour

-- medicines that can increase the effects of Sertraline Sandoz such as phentermine (weight-reducing medicines), medicines used to treat migraine e.g. sumatriptan, tramadol (used for pain relief) and tryptophan.
+- medicines that can increase the effects of Sertraline Sandoz such as phentermine (weight-reducing medicines), medicines used to treat migraine e.g. sumatriptan, and tryptophan.